Lydd Airport: History

 Between June 1997 and November 2018 the airport's only scheduled flights were operated by LyddAir.
 However, in November 2018 the airline altered operations to charter only.

 Current use

 Since November 2018, after LyddAir ceased its sole route to Le Touquet – Côte d'Opale Airport, there are no scheduled services.
 LyddAir now only operates a charter service from the airport.

-Since 2015, HM Coastguard has used the airport as a base for search and rescue helicopters using AgustaWestland AW189 aircraft.
+In 2015, Bristow Helicopters started using the airport as a search and rescue (SAR) base on behalf of HM Coastguard, operating the AgustaWestland AW189, and later changing to the AgustaWestland AW139.
+As of January 2026 however, this is no longer the case, due to a disagreement over fees; Bristow now operates Coastguard 363 from various other locations including their SAR base at Solent Airport, and a forward operating base at Manston Airport.